Longing to Know Fully As I Am Fully Known

 — Genesis 1:27

 The Hebrew idea of avodah carries a remarkable richness.
 It can mean work, worship, and service all at once.
-In Genesis, humanity is placed within the garden to tend and keep it, serving creation as image bearers under God.
+In Genesis, humanity is placed in the garden to tend and keep it.
 Later, avodah becomes priestly language connected to temple service.

 “Our Father…”